syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 <details>
 <summary>🤔 How do platform users interact with the Promise API?</summary>

-In this example, users are interacting with the API using the `kubectl` directly.
-However, how users of your platform will, it's up to you.
+In this example, you are interacting with the API using the `kubectl` cli directly.
+However, how users of your platform will is up to you.

 For example, you could have [Backstage](https://www.syntasso.io/post/kratix-and-backstage-a-perfect-pair) on top of the API to facilitate the creation of services.
 Similarly,